Rakesh-207/gemini-cli-openai/multi-credential-plan.md

 -   **Action:**
     -   The `performRequest` method will be updated to include intelligent error handling.
     -   The `streamContent` and `getCompletion` methods will use this new `performRequest` method.
+    -   The `discoverProjectId` method will be removed, as the project ID will now be retrieved from the credential.

 #### **3.5.
 Intelligent Error Handling**